brucou/2048s/README.md

 - We were hit by the modification of an implementation detail:
   - instead of one event for each type of swipe, we are now sending one swipe event parameterized by the direction (up/down/etc.).
   - it is a downside and a conscious choice.
 That validates the choice to use lenses to access state as the shape of state may often seen refactoring.
 Events, less so, though it happened now...
+- We tried to use ES^6generators to implement the state machine.
+That was too smart for its own good.
+In the end, all we needed here was a function with a closure.
+Generators have their quirks, namely, you can create them with parameters, but the first `next` call is different from the others (the parameter is not passed the first time).
+Then the `yield` syntax is confusing.
+The `for...` loop is a nice syntax but it does not make sense to complicate the thinking only for a nice syntax.
+Also I was not fluent in the feature, I just wanted to use precisely to get more experience using them.
+So that's the mistake.
+The lesson: make it work the simplest way possible.
+I always try to do sth more complicated that it should be and I have to learn that lesson time and time again.
+  - on the same note, ES6 generators are probably one of the least used features of JavaScript.
+  - The more I do this work, the more I realize that all is just functions, data structures, and concurrency.
+And then a lot of syntax around those three.